Swipe to see connections

 In late 2023, Pearson made headlines for a pair of incidents that took place at New York City migrant shelters on October 17.
 First, according to the CITY, Pearson allegedly entered the Randall’s Island migrant shelter with more than 100 police officers, two drones, and a helicopter in order to conduct a “quality of life sweep” and look for four individuals accused of assaulting a police officer.
 When the shelter’s site manager asked Pearson for the warrant legally required to search the premises, witnesses said Pearson threatened the manager’s job and insisted on entering the shelter, where the cadre of cops ultimately failed to find the people they were looking for.

 Later the same day, witnesses told the CITY that Pearson attempted to enter a migrant shelter in a Touro University building in Manhattan without identifying himself, this time in search of fire code violations.
-When guards refused to let him in, Pearson allegedly cursed at them and grabbed a female security guard by the neck before pushing her into a table.
+When guards refused to let him in, Pearson allegedly cursed at them and grabbed a female security guard, later identified as Leesha Bell, by the neck before pushing her into a table.
 When other shelter workers attempted to intervene and help their coworker, the scuffle reportedly bloomed into a full-on brawl, and two guards were arrested as a result.
 The latter incident resulted in an ongoing inquiry by the City’s Department of Investigation, which declined a request for comment from Hell Gate on the investigation’s current status.

 Adams, true to form, continued to defend the man who stood behind him in Times Square during his mayoral inauguration.